Group Sign Up

 What to expect

-- After settling our children into KIDS (our children’s program), we have some morning tea and a chat. – You might even find you get to finish a conversation and a cuppa while it’s still HOT!
+- After settling our children into MOPS Kids (our children’s program), we have some morning tea and a chat. – You might even find you get to finish a conversation and a cuppa while it’s still HOT!

 - We then break into groups to chat about the talk we’ve just listened to. – This is where we get to know each other and hopefully where friendships start!
 It’s also a great opportunity to hear how other mothers tackle the job of raising kids!